What Product Liability Insurance Is All About:

 What Are the “Limits” on a Product Liability Insurance Policy?

-The limits on Product Liability Insurance policy will depend on whether your state’s requirements.
-However, to give you a general idea of the limits, some companies are offering limits as low as $50,000 which can be increased to millions, if needed.
+The limits on Product Liability Insurance can vary but often are a part of the limits on a General Liability policy.
+The most common range from $500,000 - $5,000,000.
 The exact amount will depend on whether you decide to get basic coverage or opt for advanced coverage.

 How Much Does Product Liability Insurance Cost?